cldwalker/lightning/README.markdown

 Description
 ===========

-This directory contains some scripts to make autocompleting your most actively used directories and files cakewalk.
+Autocompletes your most often used directories and files with ease.

 Install
 =======